Chad's president set to extend his 30-year rule | DW | 09.04.2021

 Chad's security forces have "ruthlessly cracked down on protesters and the political opposition in the lead-up to the Sunday presidential election," according to Human Rights Watch.

-Alain Didah Kemba, national coordinator for NGO Citoyez le Temps, has been organizing the protests in N'Djamena — demanding the authorities respect civil liberties.
+Alain Didah Kemba, national coordinator for the NGO Citoyez le Temps, has been organizing the protests in N'Djamena to demand that the authorities respect civil liberties.

 Several hundred young people and opposition supporters are behind bars, according to the opposition and human rights groups.